ayman-codes/software-wk1/README.md

 •	Extend use case – Will only happen if certain requirement are met.

-Part 2 - Is done by -
+Part 2 - Is done by - Ali Ibrahimov